 The Codling Wind Park project is currently in the early development stages and throughout 2021 a range of offshore and onshore environmental and technical studies and site investigations will be undertaken.
-The project team’s aim is to submit onshore and offshore planning applications to An Bord Pleanála in late 2021 or early 2022, and to submit a single EIA report in support of these applications.
+The project team’s aim is to submit onshore and offshore planning applications to An Bord Pleanála during 2022, and to submit a single EIA report in support of these applications.
 Consultation and engagement will form an important part of both of these processes, and we will be holding three phases of public consultation – of which this is the first – over the next 12 to 15 months.

 The consenting process